w3c/wai-curricula/intro.md

 ##### Suggested teaching methods

 **Practical**: introduce learners to basic accessibility checks.
-Remember the importance of using several input and output methods to check for possible accessibility issues.
-Explain them that paying attention to some basic HTML elements can give us a clue on how the accessibility of a web page might look like.
-Talk to students about heading order and structure, keyboard navigation.
-Emphasize that these are only first approaches to accessibility checks and that further knowledge and technical skills are required to perform accessibility audits.
+Remember the importance of using several input and output methods such as mice, keyboards, screen or voice output to check for possible accessibility issues.

 ##### Suggested activities

+Ask students to perform some accessibility checks in a web page of choice.
+Encourage them to use the keyboard and to use some assistive tool such as a screen reader to navigate and interact with the website.

 ##### Suggested homework

+Ask students to note down the results of their checks: what the specific problem is, to which principle it belongs to and how this issue might be resolved.

 ##### Suggested teaching materials

 * [Easy Checks: a first review of web accessibility](https://www.w3.org/WAI/test-evaluate/preliminary/)
 * [Before and After Demonstration](https://www.w3.org/WAI/demos/bad/)

-@@

 {% include excol.html type="end" %}